 If you don’t do carbs, though, these “muffins” are more like protein-packed mini frittatas that you can customize any way you want to; make a couple batches in your muffin pans on Sunday and grab them for breakfast and lunch all week.
 (If you have an Instant Pot, you can also make Starbucks-style egg bites, which are just as customizable.)
 Get the Egg Muffins recipe.

-Pressure Cooker Silicone Egg Bite Molds, $19 on Amazon
+Pressure Cooker Silicone Egg Bite Molds, $14.99 from Amazon

 Save money by making your own egg bites and customize them any way you want.